Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit:Getty Images)

-Abhishek Porel is one of the most promising young cricketers in India.
-After a superb season in IPL 2024, coach Ponting believes in him for IPL 2025 as well.
-Watching this Bengal lad at the crease is a glimpse of Ganguly.
+Watching this Bengal lad at the crease is a glimpse of Sourav Ganguly.
 His swift and accurate judgment of length, combined with his steady hands, makes him stand out.
-Batting in any top-to-middle order shows his adaptability.
+Batting in any top-to-middle order shows his flexibility.

 Especially his 51 against Lucknow Super Giants on match day 40 was valuable.
-Not only batting but also wicket-keeping in match day 63 against the Mumbai Indians, Porel made a great catch of Rohit Sharma and silenced the Wankhede crowd.
-Now consider his red-ball game, a 17.00 average in Ranji 2024-25; along with the IPL, it proves he is not just a T20 slogger.
+Not only batting, Porel also has decent wicketkeeping ability.
+In match day 63 against the Mumbai Indians, Porel made a great catch of Rohit Sharma and silenced the Wankhede crowd.

 Against the spinners, he is still vulnerable.
 So, he needs to work on it.